-After examining previous theses (available in the department), the student should be able to prepare a draft of his or her thesis.
+After examining previous theses, the student should be able to prepare a draft of his or her thesis.
 This is then reviewed by the adviser.
 When the draft is acceptable to the adviser, it is submitted to the remaining members of the committee.
 An oral defense is scheduled where students are expected to explain and defend their work.